Month: December 2008

 For two months, our teams from Gaza and Sderot have been documenting life as it is in their two cities: hope, anger, daily hardships, dreams.
 In Gaza, our characters have shown us what it means to live under siege.
 In Sderot, we have heard our characters tell us how their lives are haunted by kassams.
 All of them have told us about their desire to live inspite of everything, however different their situations might be.

 It so happens that nearly at the very moment we had planned to complete our web documentary series, the truce is over.
 Now has come the time of weapons.
-Watching the videos that were produced over these two months, we are trying
+Watching the videos that were produced over these two months, we are trying to imagine what our

 Israeli aircraft dropped over 100 tons of explosives on the Gaza Strip throughout Saturday as part of operation “Cast Lead” launched in response to the ongoing rocket attacks on Israel, but Gaza’s inhabitants worry that the worst is yet to come.